 Surrounded on all sides by mountains, Dao, just south of the Douro Valley, is one of Portugal’s most prominent wine regions.
-While reds have long been hailed as the best, its whites are also gaining accolades locally and abroad.
+While the reds have long been hailed as the region’s best product, Dao’s whites are also gaining accolades both locally and abroad.
 Dao wines tend to be dry and silky, with firm tannins.
-Cheap Dao wines are easy to come by and go well with bacalhau (salted cod), either grilled, fried or bathed in cream sauce, thanks to their naturally high levels of acidity.
+Cheap Dao wines are easy to come by and go well with bacalhau (salted cod) thanks to their naturally high levels of acidity.

 Look out for these popular wines: titular, soito reserva and quinta da fata reserva.

 This island, off the coast of Africa, has been the home of fortified wines for more than two centuries due to its unique wine-making process, which consists of oxidising through heat and ageing.
-The wine is usually very sweet in essence and is often consumed after a meal – in the same manner as a dessert wine – and is reasonably priced.
-Opt for a mixed-cheese platter, spicy meat such as chorizo or salami, dark chocolate or traditional honey-glazed and almond Portuguese pastries.
+The wine is usually very sweet in essence and is often consumed after a meal in the same manner as a dessert wine.
+Madeira tends to be reasonably priced and goes well with cheese, cured sausages such as chorizo and salami, dark chocolate and traditional Portuguese pastries.

 Look out for these popular fortified wines: Cossart Gordon sercial, verdelho, bual and malmsey, which are produced in different years ranging from the 1800s, 1900s, 10 year-old, 20 year-old, and so on.

-Setubal, in the Setubal peninsula in south Portugal, also produces fortified wines, made almost exclusively from white moscatel grapes grown on the lower slopes of the hills of the Serra Arrabida.
-Pair with a Portuguese cheese with a gooey middle such as queijo de ovelha.
+Setubal, a wine region in southern Portugal, produces fortified wines made almost exclusively from white muscatel grapes grown on the lower slopes of the hills of the Serra Arrabida.
+Pair with a softer Portuguese cheese such as queijo de ovelha.

 Look out for this popular fortified wine: moscatel roxo superior.

-The Azores, an archipelago of nine islands with active volcanoes, lie about a third of the way out into the Atlantic between Lisbon and New Jersey.
-Part of Portugal, the Azores have been producing wine for centuries.
-What is remarkable about these wines is the fact that the vines grow and produce grapes on the surface of the volcanoes.
+The Azores, an archipelago comprising nine islands with active volcanoes, lie about a third of the way between Lisbon and New Jersey in the Atlantic Ocean.
+Administratively part of Portugal, the Azores have been producing wine for centuries.
+What is remarkable about these wines is the fact that the vines grow and produce grapes on the surface of volcanoes.

 The Azores are largely known for their unique white wine variant known as verdelho, from Pico island.
 Originally from Sicily, it was brought to the Azores by Franciscan friars.
 Although rare, the variant can be found in prestigious wine spots across the islands.
 Try the local speciality, cozido das furnas, a stew with layers of chicken, blood sausage, pork, beef and roast vegetables cooked in a metal pot, accompanied with an Azores wine, and you’ll fit right in with the locals.